Manjunath2133/TransOff/Sideloading.md

-**If you have trouble with the initial download of app's AI models and prefer to do it from a computer and manually insert the models into the app** (sideloading)**, starting with RTranslator version 2.0.3 you can do so by following these steps:**
+**If you have trouble with the initial download of app's AI models and prefer to do it from a computer and manually insert the models into the app** (sideloading)**, starting with TransOff version 2.0.3 you can do so by following these steps:**

-- **Download RTranslator version 2.0.3 or higher** (if you have already installed it, reset it).
+- **Download TransOff version 2.0.3 or higher** (if you have already installed it, reset it).

 - **Download all the ".onnx" files from the assets of [this release](https://github.com/niedev/RTranslator/releases/tag/2.0.0) in the way you prefer**.<br />
   These files are the neural network models that the app normally downloads on the first launch.